JOR-Donegal/WiredL1/docs/index.md

 In most of the world, we try to adhere to the standard ISO 11801 and in Data Centres, EN50600.
 In the US, you will see reference to the EIA/TIA standards.
 These are generally compatible, but we will only use the ISO/EN standards in our references.

+Login to media.heanet.ie with your university credentials.

-Take a look at this [video](https://media.heanet.ie/page/2e7fa7d13e1a47288b29264fa73c5013) to get a summary of the technologies we use for wiring at Layer1.
+Then take a look at this [video](https://media.heanet.ie/page/2e7fa7d13e1a47288b29264fa73c5013) to get a summary of the technologies we use for wiring at Layer1.